Krnsand/pp3-hangman/README.md

   * I have tested the code troughout my progress in the Gitpod terminal to make sure that the code is doing what I want it to do
   * I have tested the code in my deployed version to make sure that it does the same thing as in the Gidpod termial
   * I have asked friends to try it to make sure the game layout makes sense and that it is intuitive, even for a non programmer.
   * I have exercised defensive programming in the way that I have tried to break my program by inputting wrong characters or inputting nothing, and printing an error message each time.
-See images in [**Features**](#features)
+See images in [Letters and numbers only](#letters-and-numbers-only)

 ---